Ihlara valley: Churches

-The churches in the valley fall into two groups.
+The Christian churches in the valley fall into two groups.
 The first consists of the churches near the village of Ihlara, which are decorated with paintings of a local Cappadocian type that show influence from Persia and Syria to the east.
 They mostly pre-date the Iconoclasm, but were often repainted in newer styles over time.
 The second group is located near the village of Belisarma and consists of churches in the Byzantine style of the tenth and eleventh centuries, known as Macedonian art.